daemon251/Ultrakill-UltraTimeManipulation/README.md

 # WARNING - THIS MOD IS IN DEVELOPMENT.

-It should be properly functional, but issues may arise especially because this is the first plugin I have published.
-Feel free to reach out to me if you encounter issues. discord: daemon8363
+It should be properly functional, but issues may arise.
+Feel free to raise an issue on the github or reach out to me if you encounter issues on discord: daemon8363, preferably in #Ultrakill-modding in the New Blood Discord.

 More features and improvements are planned.